 There’s no doubt that the modern workplace increasingly relies on digital technology.
 Amazingly, paper-based forms and processes are still commonplace across organizations of all sizes.
-Examples abound from patient information … Continue reading A five-phase roadmap for digital transformation
+Examples abound from patient information forms that repeatedly request the same data to extremely paper-intensive processes like on-boarding a new hire with dozens of forms and signatures.

 The speed of technology evolution has forced enterprises to reimagine and redesign their business processes.
-The digital revolution has now moved well past convenient apps that let you order food … Continue reading How To Achieve Digital Transformation With Low-Code Development Platforms
+The digital revolution has now moved well past convenient apps that let you order food and hail cabs to a collection of smart technologies that will impact every facet of every single business.
+This digital transformation isn’t coming — it’s already here.
+Your task over the next three years is to apply these smart technologies to fundamentally remake your business operations.

 Digitizing day-to-day workflows can be a lot of work